Row-level security (RLS)

 To define access:

-3. Select existing Rulesets for your Policy logic or create a new one.
-A Policy can include multiple Rulesets, note all combined with logical OR.
+Select existing Rulesets for your Policy logic or create a new one.
+A Policy can include multiple Rulesets (OR relationship between them).

 Asset Types for Row-Level Requirements